 Keeping with the bronze theme, there are a number of shops in Chor Bazaar that sell bronze statues of various gods and goddesses, and other bronze sculptures.
 They come in all shapes and sizes, and some of them are quite old and ornate.

-One of the most popular items that shoppers seek in Chor Bazaar are vintage Bollywood posters.
+One of the most popular items that shoppers seek in Chor Bazaar is vintage Bollywood posters.

 They say that one man's trash is another man's treasure, and that certainly seems to be the case in Chor Bazaar!
 You'll find many bric-a-brac stores in the street.

-Another sought after item at Chor Bazaar is lamps.
-Some are old and some only look old, some are replicas and some are the read deal, however there are plenty of unique styles to choose from.
+Another sought-after item at Chor Bazaar is lamps.
+Some are old and some only look old, some are replicas and some are the real deal, however, there are plenty of unique styles to choose from.

 Popular items include antique colonial-era lamps, kerosene hurricane lamps, crystal chandeliers, and glass lamps in an array of eye-catching colors.